 Rock n Roller Coaster

-Rock and Roller Coaster arrived at Disneyland with the construction of the Walt Disney Studios Park at Disneyland Paris in 2002.
+Rock and Roller Coaster arrived at Disneyland Paris with the construction of the Walt Disney Studios Park at Disneyland Paris in 2002.
 Drawing its theme from one of the most influential and volatile rock bands in history Aerosmith, it is the fastest high speed

 roller coaster at the resort.
 Rock n Roller Coaster debuted in Disney’s Hollywood Studios and is a huge success there.